 If it is not possible to avoid a conviction entirely, then it may be in your best interests to seek a reduced charge.
 For example, it may be possible to reduce an aggravated assault charge to a felony DUI with an injury charge by arguing that the accident did not result in serious injury.
 This can be a desirable defense strategy in other circumstances as well, but you will want to be certain that seeking a reduced charge is your best option.

 These are just examples.
-There are numerous possible defenses to felony DUI charges in Pennsylvania, and the defenses that are available in your case will depend on the specific facts and charge (or charges) involved.
+There are numerous possible defenses to felony DUI charges in Pennsylvania.
+The defenses available in your case will depend on the specific facts and charge (or charges) involved.
 Since the prosecution has the burden of proof, exposing even a single flaw in the government’s case can be enough to prevent a finding of guilt beyond a reasonable doubt.

 Schedule a Confidential Initial Consultation with Defense Attorney Brian Fishman

 Are you facing a felony DUI case in Pennsylvania?
-If so, it is extremely important that you speak with an experienced defense attorney as soon as possible.
+If so, you must speak with an experienced defense attorney as soon as possible.
 To schedule a confidential consultation with Philadelphia defense attorney Brian Fishman, call 267-758-2228 or tell us how we can contact you online now.